smoofra/Arduino/README.md

-64bit for Mac OS
+64bit only build for Mac OS
 ================

-In order to rebuild Ardunio without any 32 bit binaries, you need to rebuild the three packages in `./packages`, in order to create the following tarballs:
+This branch replaces three of the packages that go into Arduino with rebuilt ones without any 32 bit binaries.

+These rebuilt packages are downloaded to the following tarballs:

 * `build/macosx/avr-gcc-5.4.0-atmel3.6.1-arduino2-x86_64-apple-darwin11.tar.bz2`
 * `build/macosx/avrdude-6.3.0-arduino14-x86_64-apple-darwin11.tar.bz2`
-* `build/arduino-builder-fixed-macosx-1.4.1.tar`
+* `build/arduino-builder-macosx-fixed-1.4.1.tar`

+The changes for eac package are linked as submodules in `./packages/`

-For the first two
+To build the the first two
 -----------------
 Just run `package-avr-gcc.bash`, and `package-avrdude.bash`, and move the files into `build`.